n8n-io/n8n-docs/docs/workflow/integrations/core-nodes/n8n-nodes-base.switch.md

+---
+title: Switch
+description: The Switch node is used to route a workflow conditionally based on comparison operations.
+tags:
+  - Workflow²
+  - Switch
+---

 # Switch

 The Switch node is used to route a workflow conditionally based on comparison operations.
 It is similar to the [IF](/integrations/core-nodes/n8n-nodes-base.if/) node, but supports up to four conditional routes.